 To borrow equipment, a user must have a good-standing Bossard Library card, be at least eighteen (18) years of age, and complete a lending agreement.
 Bicycles may be borrowed for up to three (3) hours at a time.
 No more than three (3) bicycles may be borrowed on a patron's card at any one time.
 All riders ages 18 and up must sign the lending agreement, regardless of whose Library card is used to borrow the bicycles.
+Due to limited availability, the Library's trike bicycle may be borrowed a maximum of one time per day per individual patron.

 For library patrons under the age of eighteen (18), a parent or legal guardian must complete and sign a consent form along with the lending agreement and must accompany the minor for the duration of the bike rental period.
 On the consent form, the parent or legal guardian may designate up to three (3) responsible adults (such as grandparents) who may borrow a bike on behalf of the parent's or legal guardian's children.
 The designated responsible adult must accompany the minor child throughout the duration of the bike rental period.